vackosar/vackosar.github.io/_drafts/2024-02-20-synthetic-data.md

 2. Cleaned up manual data: The data is manually written, but rewritten, rephrased or cleaned by a machine, then verified.
 3. The data is entirely generated, but manually verified and select each sample and labelled.
 4. The data is entirely generated, and rated by a machine.
 Trained model is evaluated on a small human labelled subset.
-5. Fully autonomous: The data is entirely generated, and rated by a machine.
+5. Self-aligning or self-polishing: The data is entirely generated, and rated by a machine.
 Trained model is evaluated on a machine generated data.
+6. Autonomous: Self-improving from environment and from generated data.
+The [Q-transformer](/ml/Bellman-Update-and-Synthetic-Data-in-Q-Transformer) is a step towards that.

-## Examples of Synthetic Data Uses
+## Examples of Synthetic Data Applications

 ### [Teknium's Nous-Hermes-2-Mistral-7B-DPO](https://huggingface.co/NousResearch/Nous-Hermes-2-Mistral-7B-DPO)